tensorchord/terraform-provider-pgvecto-rs-cloud/docs/get-start.md

 ## Manage PGVecto.rs Cloud Cluster

 ### Create a Enterprise Plan
 The following example demonstrates how to create a PostgreSQL cluster with the Enterprise plan.
-For more information about the options, refer to the [PGVecto.rs Cloud documentation](https://docs.pgvecto.rs/cloud/manage/cluster.html#create-a-cluster).
+For more information about the options, refer to the [Resource Schema](https://registry.terraform.io/providers/tensorchord/pgvecto-rs-cloud/latest/docs/resources/cluster).

 ```hcl
 resource "pgvecto-rs-cloud_cluster" "enterprise_plan_cluster" {